jelaFR/cisco-config-parser/README.md

 # cisco-config-parser
-This script parse Cisco configuration files and output to an excel file This in initially posted by Jean-Eudes LAYRISSE on 01/12/2018
+This script parse Cisco configuration files and output to an excel file

 In order to work, you'll need to install xlsxwriter and ciscoconfparse